 As explained in note 23, the College participates in the Cambridgeshire Isle College Local Government Pension scheme which has deferred members only and is closed to new members.
 Management understands that the College may be liable for any future funding deficit as measured at future triennial valuations, any liability being contingent on the ratio of assets to liabilities in the scheme falling below a level which the fund has yet to determine.
-The next triennial valuation will take effect from 31 March 2022.
 In view of the uncertainty, no financial provision has been made in these accounts.
 It is not considered practical to estimate the potential liability at this stage.